CaptainProton42/2DMetaballs/README.md

 {{ site.endCaption }}
 {{ site.endFigure }}

 Right now, the particles just instantly disappear after exceeding their lifetime.
 This does not look very convincing, especially if we want to emulate the look of soft flames.
-We could just change the size of the particles over time but as far as I know, Godot doesn't support this feature.
-Instead, I'm using a different trick: By lowering the alpha of the entire texture, we "pull" it below the threshold.
+We could just change the size of the particles over time ~~but as far as I know, Godot doesn't support this feature~~. ***I stand corrected:** You can use the `scale_amount_curve` property!* Instead, I'm using a different trick: By lowering the alpha of the entire texture, we "pull" it below the threshold.
 This results in the metaball shrinking:

 {{ site.beginFigure }}
 <img src="assets/modulate_alpha.gif" width="75%">